adamrmoss/edu-basic/docs/edu-basic-language.md

 #### WRITE Statement (Text and Binary)

 The `WRITE` statement writes data to a file.
 For text, it writes the string representation.
 For binary, it writes the raw binary data.
+It can write scalars or arrays.

 **Syntax:**
 ```
 WRITE expression TO fileHandle%
 WRITE "text" TO fileHandle%
 WRITE variable TO fileHandle%
+WRITE array[] TO fileHandle%
 ```

 **Rules:**
 - For strings: writes the text followed by a newline
 - For numbers: writes the binary representation (not text)
+- For arrays, writes all elements sequentially in binary format
 - Multiple `WRITE` statements can be used to build file content
 - Text and binary operations can be mixed in the same file